paymentspring/phpaymentsprung/README.md

 Phew!
 With that configuration out of the way, we can go ahead and run the application.
 From the root directory of PHPaymentSprung, run `php artisan serve`.
 If all goes well, you should be able to point your web browser at `localhost:8000` and see the PHPaymentSprung landing page.

-## Integrating PaymentSpring Into Your Laravel Sites
+## Integrating PaymentSpring into Your Laravel Sites

-We designed PHPaymentSprung as an exampmle of how to integrate the PaymentSpring API into Laravel apps.
+We designed PHPaymentSprung as an example of how to integrate the PaymentSpring API into Laravel apps.
 Most of the functions in PHPaymentSprung have the same, easy-to-implement process.
 To demonstrate this, we'll run through one of the requests: Creating a Customer.

 First, we'll take a look at the CustomersController, which handles requests dealing with Customers.
 Go ahead and open `app/Http/Controllers/CustomersController.php`.
 The function we are concerned with in this case is `create`:
 ```PHP